NBISweden/workshop-reproducible-research/pages/singularity/singularity-4-building-images.md

 > a Dockerfile.
 One simply defines, on each line, a file to be copied from
 > host to the container image using the format `<source> <destination>`.
 This
 > does not currently work with `--remote` building though.

+> **Quick recap** <br>
+> In this section we covered how to use `singularity pull` to download and
+> run Docker images as Singularity containers, as well as how to build
+> Singularity images from scratch.